RiccardoVib/NeuralOSC/README.md

 <img src="./fig/60aliasing_fft.png" width="250">
 </div>

-## Frequency-dependent waveshapes
+## Frequency-dependent waveshape

-The follow plots show how the waveshape of the analog VCO undergoes significant changes at various frequencies and how the model effectively learns these variations.
+The following plots show how the waveshape of the analog VCO undergoes significant changes at various frequencies and how the model effectively learns these variations.
-The top row refers to sawtooth waveshape, while the bottom row to the square.
+The top row refers to the sawtooth waveshape, while the bottom row refers to the square.

 <div align="left">
  <img src="./fig/0plot_saw_wave.png" width="400">